 NEAT is the energy you burn from all the little things you do that aren’t formal exercise—like walking around your house, tapping your foot, or even shivering.

-This component of calories out makes up a large part of the calories you burn daily, but can vary widely depending on job, lifestyle, and habits.
+This component of calories out makes up a large part of the calories you burn daily, but can vary widely depending on your job, lifestyle, and habits.

 NEAT can be a significant factor in weight loss or weight gain.
 The more active your lifestyle is, the more calories you will burn without even thinking about it.